We Are Highspot

 Doug joined ICONIQ Capital in 2019 as part of the growth equity team.
-Prior to ICONIQ, Doug was managing director at Shasta Ventures, where he focussed on investing in SaaS and mobile companies that help enterprises optimise relationships with customers and employees.
+Prior to ICONIQ, Doug was managing director at Shasta Ventures, where he focused on investing in SaaS and mobile companies that help enterprises to optimise relationships with customers and employees.
 Prior to Shasta, Doug was a general partner at InterWest Partners for 15 years.
 He was the first investor in Marketo (MKTO) and served on its board of directors for 10 years through its successful IPO.
-Besides Marketo, Doug has invested in nearly a dozen SaaS companies along the customer journey.
-Doug began his career as a financial analyst at Goldman Sachs in New York focussing on technology and healthcare before working in business development at Amazon.com.
+In addition to Marketo, Doug has invested in nearly a dozen SaaS companies along the customer journey.
+Doug began his career as a financial analyst at Goldman Sachs in New York focusing on technology and healthcare before working in business development at Amazon.com.
 Doug received his B.A. degree from Dartmouth College and M.B.A. degree from Stanford University.

 As a partner at OpenView, Blake focuses on application software, and has led the firm’s investments in Highspot, Expensify, Pantheon, and Logikcull.
 Prior to OpenView, he was an investor at Battery Ventures, where he helped lead investments in companies like Optimizely, Glassdoor, Sprinklr, Wayfair (NYSE:W), and Q2 Holdings (NYSE:QTWO)